From Aspiration to Disillusion? The Political Consequences of AI-driven Employment Threats

 Abstract

-While growing up with the meritocratic belief that education ensures rewards, they are now ever more often witnessing a mismatch between their expectations and reality.
-Focusing on the United Kingdom, this paper examines the political effects of this trend.
-It argues that the gap between expectations formed during early adulthood and real outcomes across the life-cycle changes beliefs about the fairness of the market system, increasing demands for government intervention in the economy.
-Using 30 waves of the British Household Panel - Understanding Society panel dataset, the paper finds that unmet early income expectations are a stronger predictor of attitudes towards economic interventionism than real earnings.
+From diminishing income returns to education to hiring freezes, young labour market entrants in advanced democracies are experiencing economic insecurity.
+While growing up with the meritocratic belief that education ensures rewards, they are now witnessing a mismatch between their expectations and reality.
+This paper examines the political effects of this trend in the United Kingdom.
+It argues that the gap between expectations formed in early adulthood and real outcomes across the life cycle changes beliefs about the fairness of the market system, thereby increasing demands for government intervention in the economy.
+Using 30 waves of the British Household Panel Survey (Understanding Society) dataset, the paper finds that unmet early income expectations are a stronger predictor of attitudes towards economic interventionism than real earnings.
+If such a gap occurs during formative years, it may leave a lasting imprint.
+Moreover, it is stronger among those with higher education and from more privileged social class backgrounds.
+The paper contributes to the literature on redistribution preferences by shedding new light on the subjective mechanisms behind economic attitudes and unveiling the political implications of economic disappointment at a young age.

 Other Projects